China rare earths safe from WTO ruling on export curbs

 NO ENVIRONMENTAL GROUNDS

-WTO provisions allow a country to limit trade on health and environmental grounds but, for the exports involved in Monday's ruling, China was "unable to demonstrate" that its curbs helped conserve resources, cut pollution or improve public health.
+WTO provisions allow a country to limit trade on health and environmental grounds, but it said on Monday that China had been "unable to demonstrate" that its restrictions helped conserve resources, cut pollution or improve public health.

 Beijing has said that unregulated rare earth exploitation had caused untold damage in big producing regions like Inner Mongolia.
 It has also said it should not have to bear so much of the global output burden, especially as domestic demand grows.

-China is likely to continue to play up the environmental impact of extracting rare earths, but to combat a WTO challenge it would have to show its policies are applied equally to foreign and domestic firms.
+China is likely to continue to play up the environmental impact of extracting rare earths, but the issue is whether it can convince the WTO that its policies are applied equally to foreign and domestic firms.

 That helps explain China's attention to the domestic output cap, which is not subject to global trade rules.